Definition of euphoria: a feeling of well-being or elation.

 Just the fact that Cannabis can be euphoric is not a sufficient reason to deny it to those who need it, or those who want it, for that matter.
 Cannabis is actually highly nutritious “food”.
 If there is no harm, who has the right to deny it – a healthy, nontoxic food – to anyone?
 That could be understood with toxins like alcohol or prescription drugs, but not Cannabis.

 When we consume alcohol or prescription drugs, the liver sees them as poison.
 Rightfully so, because they are.
 In large doses, the liver swells and strains to convert these toxins to non-volatile substances.
-Poison that makes its way past our filters make their way to the brain where they cause inflammation (swelling, pain) and in turn, cell death.
+Poison that makes its way past our filters travels to the brain where it causes inflammation (swelling, pain) and in turn, cell death.

 Cannabis, however, passes through the liver unobstructed because the liver sees it as food.
-Most importantly, Phytocannabinoids are treated similarly to those we produce endogenously.
-Our bodies find little difference between Phytocannabinoids and endogenous Endocannabinoids when they are present in our bloodstream.
+Most importantly, Phytocannabinoids, or plant-based Cannabinoids, are treated similarly to those we produce endogenously.
+Our bodies find little difference between Phytocannabinoids, and endogenous Endocannabinoids when they are present in our bloodstream.
 Their effect is quite similar when they reach the cb1 receptors in our brains.
 You see, even the “high” is an endogenous response.

 What our bodies do not need is stored in our fat cells.
 When we exert or injure ourselves, the phytocannabinoids are released, much as our endogenous counterparts, into our blood stream and dispatched to where they can do their job.

-Cannabis, particularly the cannabinoid THC, actually opens endocannabinoid receptors and stimulates the production of our own endocannabinoids, thus supplementing a system that is responsible for homeostasis (regulating our body’s balance).
+Cannabis, particularly the Cannabinoid Tetrahydrocannabinol (THC), actually opens endocannabinoid receptors and stimulates the production of our own endocannabinoids, thus supplementing a system that is responsible for homeostasis (regulating our body’s balance).

 Cannabis is a neuroprotectant.
 So it actually PROTECTS the brain.
 According to the 2003 patent on cannabinoid process, Cannabis is effective in preventing stroke and in treating those who have experienced stroke.
 Science… and the pharmaceutical industry have known these things for a very long time now.